Azure/AzureDataLake/docs/PowerShell/ADL_PS_QuickStart.md

 ## Filtering a list of jobs

+Once you have a list of jobs in your current PowerShell session.
+You can use normal PowerShell cmdlets to filter that last.

 Filter a list of jobs to those submitted in the last 24 hours

 ```
 $upperdate = Get-Date